10 Physics Research Opportunities for High School Students

 Physics is at the heart of many STEM innovations, such as engineering, aviation, and space exploration.
 This means that a strong understanding of physics will come in handy no matter which STEM major you are interested in.

-There are quite a few great opportunities available for you if you are in high school and looking to build a deeper understanding of physics!
-You can consider research programs like the ones we’ve listed below - a lot of these tend to be free or pay a stipend and are very selective!
+Many great opportunities are available for you if you are in high school and looking to build a deeper understanding of physics!
+You can consider research programs like the ones we’ve listed below - many of these tend to be free or pay a stipend and are very selective.
 Another way that is usually more welcoming is to opt for pre-college programs and physics courses within them.
 These cost a fair bit of money but have some financial aid available and come in a variety of options such as on campus, virtual, for credit, or not for credit.

 Here are 10 physics research opportunities available to ambitious high school students: